 Humorous situations and Eye Tracking analysis

-- Bouncing Castle had the highest score on the positive emotions and uses humour in the right way.
+- Bouncing Castle had the highest score on positive emotions and uses humour in the right way.

 - Bouncing Castle needs to communicate its new services more clearly.